Golden ratio photography composition

 What is the golden ratio?

-The golden ratio has several other names, including: golden mean, golden spiral, golden section, divine proportion, divine section, golden proportion, golden number, golden rule.
+It has several other names, including: golden mean, golden spiral, golden section, divine proportion, divine section, golden proportion, golden number, golden rule.

 According to Wikipedia, “In mathematics, two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.”